david-jarad-josh-saroj/project-github-readme-classification/README.md

 # About the data <a name="data"></a>

-We scraped ~1500 Github repositories from the list of most forked repositories to gather readme files and information from GitHub's language statitics.
+We scraped ~1000 Github repositories from the list of most forked repositories to gather readme files and information from GitHub's language statitics.

 ## Scope

-{ How many records/columns?
-How many nulls?
-Does this project focus on a particular subset of the overall data? }
+For exploration and modeling we ignored any repositories featuring a language for which we did not scrape at least 10 samples, as well as any repositories that did not feature a language at all.

 ## Acquiring